Prince Klaas: Coronation

-Klass was installed as King of the Black Antiguans during an Akan ritual at one of the planning sessions.
-Although this was regarded by the white Antiguan slave owners as a "innocent ceremony," according to Western African traditions, it was actually a declaration of war.
+Klaas was installed as King of the Black Antiguans during an Akan ritual at one of the planning sessions.
+Although this was regarded by the white Antiguan slave owners as an "innocent ceremony," according to Western African traditions, it was actually a declaration of war.

 Kingdom of Antigua rebellion plan

 In the original 1728 design for the Kingdom of Antigua, all Europeans were to be put to death.
 The plan's preparation took eight years, and was ready to be carried out in 1736.

 A 10-gallon barrel of gunpowder would be smuggled into the venue and blown up during a large ball honoring King George II in late October 1736 with the intention of killing every European there.
 The explosion's noise would serve as a warning signal for the allied slave Africans to attack every white person they saw, sparking a carnage that would make Prince Klaas the new ruler of Antigua.

 Under the proposal, 10 significant plantations were included.
 If successful, Antigua would have been the first nation in the Western Hemisphere to be governed by the African race.